ajtroup1/python-book-bin/README.md

 # python-book-bin

+LOG INTO ADMIN WITH:
+-Username: admin
+-Password: password

 Packages:
 -flask
 -flask sql alchemy
 -flask cors
 -react

-Where I left off last session: -
+Where I left off last session:
+-did filters for admin

+To-do:
+-Quick add button when hovering a book
+-Make admin usernames error handled to be unique on front end -Error test thoroughly for admin and guest task bar and making sure they appear at the correct pages

 Pages:
 -Guest:
 -Home
--Cart
 -Checkout
 -Recipt
 -Admin: